-Safeguarding adults from abuse is about making sure that adults who need extra care and support:
+Safeguarding and protecting adults from abuse is about making sure that adults who need extra care and support:

 - keep their independence